 The NSA is one of the world’s most secret intelligence gathering organizations.
 Its methods have come under intense scrutiny with a series of damaging leaks about its operations.
 Former NSA contractor Edward Snowden and national intelligence reporters have revealed tactics that have left many Americans cold and questioning the legality and necessity of the agency’s methods.
 From monitoring emails and phone calls, to secretly cracking encryption codes that protect personal email as well as financial and medical records and Internet chats – the revelations just keep coming.
 Civil liberty organizations and Internet privacy advocates here at Stanford are outraged, while some foreign governments are accusing Washington of Big Brother tactics run amok.

 Zegart answers questions about those perceptions and her Sept.
 23 briefing at NSA headquarters.

-Are the accusations that the NSA is Big Brother squared fair?
+Are the accusations that the NSA is Big Brother-squared really fair?

 If you look at the reporting on the NSA so far, there is zero evidence of a widespread, deliberate and nefarious plan by the agency to violate the law and spy on American citizens.
 This is a policy debate, not a scandal.
 There’s no question in my mind that the NSA has interpreted its legal authority to the maximum extent of the law possible.
 They’ve taken what Congress has granted them and they have pushed to the edge – but that’s a very big difference from running amok.